 The Patrol Division includes Uniformed Patrols, City Contracted Police Services, Corp of Engineers Patrol, the Reserve Deputy Program, and Special Services, including ATV/Snow Patrol, Marine Patrol, and the Rural Neighborhood Watch Program.
 The Investigations Division includes the Detectives in the General Law and Narcotics units, (BENT) and the Evidence Technician.
 Captain Dave Williamson supervises the personnel and activities of the Criminal Division.

-Uniformed Patrol The Patrol Division of the Umatilla County Sheriff’s Office currently consists of 13 full-time sworn deputies, including 11 patrol deputies and two patrol Sergeants.
+Uniformed Patrol The Patrol Division of the Umatilla County Sheriff’s Office currently consists of 20 sworn, full-time deputies, including 15 patrol deputies, four Patrol Sergeants and one Captain.
 To facilitate better response times to calls for service, the patrol staff is divided into different regions throughout Umatilla County, and responds to a wide variety of calls for service in all areas of the county.
 Our headquarters are in the Umatilla County Criminal Justice Center in Pendleton, OR.
 We also have offices in Hermiston, OR, at the Stafford Hansell Government Center, in Milton-Freewater, OR, and in the cities of Weston and Athena, OR.

 Our deputies are trained in all aspects of criminal and traffic law, criminal investigations and crime prevention.
 They are equipped and trained to properly and thoroughly investigate any type of complaint they are assigned.
 As members of the Criminal Division, some of our deputies have additional training and experience in disciplines such as; major crime investigations, traffic crash reconstruction, evidence collection and handling, DUII and DRE cases, interview techniques and other skills.
 The Sheriff’s Office Criminal Division is committed to protecting and serving our citizens, and making Umatilla County a safe place to live, work, and raise a family.